 On the other hand, emotional hunger doesn’t show any physical signs.
 This is when you might have cravings for certain foods.
 Zumpano estimates that about 90% of us engage in emotional eating.

 “If you’re saying, ‘I want chocolate.
-I want a bag of chips,’ that’s not hunger,” says Zumpano.
+I want a bag of chips,’ that’s not hunger,” notes Zumpano.
 “Usually, you’re searching for food and food doesn’t satisfy because you’re feeding an emotional hunger.”

 Protein is one of the three macronutrients your body needs (carbohydrates and fats being the other two) to give you energy.
 When used together in a meal, they can help fuel your body and keep you feeling full.